webDesignMumeishon/spokane-roofing/src/content/privacy/privacy.md

 # Privacy Policy

 ## Introduction
-Welcome to Spokane Roofing.
+Welcome to Spokane Roofing Solutions.
 We value your privacy and are committed to protecting your personal information.
 This Privacy Policy outlines how we collect, use, and safeguard your information when you visit our website or use our services.

 ## Information We Collect
 We may collect the following types of information: